Home Insurance in Virginia

 All of these policies come with six types of coverage against loss:

-• Coverage A covers structural damage to your and any structures, such as a garage or patio, attached to it.
+• Coverage A covers structural damage to your home and any structures, such as a garage or patio, attached to it.

 • Coverage B covers structures that aren’t attached to your house, like a guest house or a fence.